RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 1. A begin expression, which means top level eval recursively calls itself.
-Real code is only allowed in the last expression of the outermost begin - you are not required to enforce that rule though, but if its violated your code is allowed to break).
+Real code is only allowed in the last expression of the outermost begin - you are not required to enforce that rule though, but if its violated your code is allowed to break.

 2. Handling a define-syntax expression will invoke add-macro-interpreter.